adriangl/pict2cam/fastlane/README.md

 [String] app_keysafe_password: Password of the application in the keysafe

-[String] artifact_type: Artifact to generate for HUAWEI AppGallery: APK or AAB
+[String] artifact_type: Artifact to upload to HUAWEI AppGallery: APK or AAB

+[String] github_repository_name: GitHub repository name

+[String] github_api_token: GitHub API token that can publish releases

 ----